-Other books have followed.
-One of them, Once a Creepy Crocodile, was Shortlisted for the 2015 Book of the Year Award by Australian speech pathologists.
+Other books have followed, along with winning a prize in the Wergle Flomp competition for humorous poems.
+One of the books, Once a Creepy Crocodile, was Shortlisted for the 2015 Book of the Year Award by Australian speech pathologists.
 It’s a picture book illustrated by Nina Rycroft and published by Bonnier/The Five Mile Press with a CD inclusion of the text sung to the tune of Waltzing Matilda (not by me),

 When my children were small, I loved making up stories for them and I realised that in all jobs I’ve ever had, I’ve always loved the writing part in particular – museum guides, unusual natural-history facts, simplified science texts and more…so, in 1998, I studied for a Diploma in Professional Children’s Writing.